 Touchscreen

-I love using a touchscreen to interact with content as a user with low vision, because it is easier for me to use gestures and manipulate screen input with my fingers instead of leaning close to the screen to use keyboard or mouse shortcuts.
-This is especially helpful for notetaking applications and drawing tools, though there are still use cases where I prefer to use a keyboard or mouse such as when I am typing for long periods of time or editing a blog post.
+I love using a touchscreen to interact with content as a user with low vision, and many users with low vision find it easier to use gestures and manipulate screen input with fingers instead of leaning close to the screen to follow a mouse cursor or memorize keyboard shortcuts.
+This is especially helpful for notetaking applications and drawing tools, though there are still use cases where I prefer to use a keyboard or mouse, such as when I am typing for long periods of time or editing text.
 Touchscreens can be used with a finger or paired with a stylus.

 Related links